PyConPL/Book/2016/presentations/tdd_of_python_microservices/text.md

 To keep code quality high it's good to use static code analysis tool like Pylint.
 To keep it even higher, any meaningful complaints can cause the test suite to fail.

-In PyDAS, I've used [Tox](https://tox.readthedocs.io) to automate test runs.
+In PyDAS, I've used Tox [3] to automate test runs.
 Below is an abbreviated version of Tox configuration (`tox.ini`).

 ```Ini